serverless/serverless/docs/providers/aws/cli-reference/invoke.md

 ## Options
 - `--function` or `-f` The name of the function in your service that you want to invoke locally. **Required**.
 - `--path` or `-p` The path to a json file holding input data to be passed to the invoked function.
 This path is relative to the root directory of the service.
-The json file should have an `event` and `context` properties to hold your mocked event and context data.
+The json file should have event and context properties to hold your mocked event and context data.
 - `--data` or `-d` String data to be passed as an event to your function.

 ## Examples